Selective catalytic reduction: Chemistry

 As with ammonia, several secondary reactions also occur in the presence of sulfur:

-The ideal reaction has an optimal temperature range between 630 and 720 K (357 and 447 °C), but can operate as low as 500 K (227 °C) with longer residence times.
-The minimum effective temperature depends on the various fuels, gas constituents, and catalyst geometry.
+The ideal reaction has an optimal temperature range between 630 and 720 K (357 and 447 °C) but can operate as low as 500 K (227 °C) with longer residence times.
+The minimum effective temperature depends on the fuels, gas constituents, and catalyst.
 Other possible reductants include cyanuric acid and ammonium sulfate.

 Catalysts

-SCR catalysts are made from various porous ceramic materials used as a support, such as titanium oxide, and active catalytic components are usually either oxides of base metals (such as vanadium, molybdenum and tungsten), zeolites, or various precious metals.
-Another catalyst based on activated carbon was also developed which is applicable for the removal of NOx at low temperatures.
-Each catalyst component has advantages and disadvantages.
+SCR catalysts are made from various porous ceramic materials used as a support, such as titanium oxide, and active catalytic components are usually either oxides (of vanadium, molybdenum and tungsten), zeolites, or cerium.

 Base metal catalysts, such as vanadium and tungsten, lack high thermal durability, but are less expensive and operate very well at the temperature ranges most commonly applied in industrial and utility boiler applications.
 Thermal durability is particularly important for automotive SCR applications that incorporate the use of a diesel particulate filter with forced regeneration.
 They also have a high catalysing potential to oxidize SO_{2} into SO_{3}, which can be extremely damaging due to its acidic properties.

 Zeolite catalysts have the potential to operate at substantially higher temperature than base metal catalysts; they can withstand prolonged operation at temperatures of 900 K (627 °C) and transient conditions of up to 1120 K (847 °C).
 Zeolites also have a lower potential for SO_{2} oxidation and thus decrease the related corrosion risks.

 Iron- and copper-exchanged zeolite urea SCRs have been developed with approximately equal performance to that of vanadium-urea SCRs if the fraction of the NO_{2} is 20% to 50% of the total NOx.
 The two most common catalyst geometries used today are honeycomb catalysts and plate catalysts.
 The honeycomb form usually consists of an extruded ceramic applied homogeneously throughout the carrier or coated on the substrate.
 Like the various types of catalysts, their configuration also has advantages and disadvantages.
 Plate-type catalysts have lower pressure drops and are less susceptible to plugging and fouling than the honeycomb types, but are much larger and more expensive.
 Honeycomb configurations are smaller than plate types, but have higher pressure drops and plug much more easily.
 A third type is corrugated, comprising only about 10% of the market in power plant applications.